This statement is approved by the Board of Directors on 27th September 2024 and signed by the President of SALA.

 Having regard to this assessment process, given the fact that our operations are based in Australia, our geographic risk remains low according to the Global Slavery Index.
 Furthermore, the risk of modern slavery occurring in our direct employment of workers also remains low having regard to our ongoing compliance with the legal framework regulating employment practices in Australia.
 For these reasons, we are of the view that there are low risks that our operations have caused or contributed to modern slavery risks during the Reporting Period.

 However, the location of our business does not completely remove the risk of modern slavery from our supply chains.
-WE are conscious that our direct suppliers in Australia may have operations and downstream suppliers in countries where modern slavery practices are more prevalent, including those suppliers who manufacture goods with raw materials sourced from high-risk countries.
+We are conscious that our direct suppliers in Australia may have operations and downstream suppliers in countries where modern slavery practices are more prevalent, including those suppliers who manufacture goods with raw materials sourced from high-risk countries.
 For example, it is widely reported that some motor vehicle and information technology infrastructure manufacturers rely on their suppliers to source high-risk products such as minerals and other raw materials from countries with an increased risk profile for child or forced labour in order to produce components fitted into their products.
 This means that, by virtue of our supply chain, we are at risk of being directly lined to modern slavery through the business practices of companies in the later tiers of our supply chain.

 SALA operates our business in accordance with our Code of Conduct as well as conducting its business in accordance with various polices, including the following which address human rights and ethical employment practices;